zkessin/zachkessin.com/classes/telaviv-javascript.md

 # Find more bugs with Property Based Testing

-I will be leading a one day workshop on Property Based Testing with JSVerify in Stockholm SE on Tuesday June 9.
+I will be leading a one day workshop on Property Based Testing with JSVerify at WeWork in Tel Aviv on May 31

 You will learn: